 Certain information in this Quarterly Report includes forward-looking statements (within the meaning of Section 27A of the Securities Act of 1933, Section 21E of the Securities Exchange Act of 1934 and the Private Securities Litigation Reform Act of 1995).
 These statements relate to, among other things, the Company's expectations, beliefs, intentions, future strategies, future events or future financial performance, and involve known and unknown risks, uncertainties and other factors that may cause actual results, levels of activity, performance or achievements to be materially different from any future results, performance or achievements expressed or implied by such forward-looking statements.
 In addition, when included in this Quarterly Report or in documents incorporated herein by reference the words "may," "expects," "should," "intends," "anticipates," "believes," "plans," "projects," "estimates" and the negatives thereof and analogous or similar expressions are intended to identify forward-looking statements.
 However, the absence of these words does not mean that the statement is not forward-looking.
 We have based these forward-looking statements on current expectations and projections about future events.
 These statements are not guarantees of future performance.
 Such statements are inherently subject to a variety of risks and uncertainties that could cause actual results to differ materially from those reflected in such forward-looking statements.
-Such risks and uncertainties, many of which are beyond our control, include, without limitation, those described below and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2018, in the section entitled "Item 1A.
+Such risks and uncertainties, many of which are beyond our control, include, without limitation, those described below and in our Annual Report on Form 10-K for the fiscal year ended December 31, 2019, in the section entitled "Item 1A.
 Risk Factors":

-- a future substantial deterioration in economic conditions, especially in the United States and Europe; - government spending, fluctuations in the construction industry, and capital expenditures in the oil and gas industry; - our level of indebtedness and our ability to meet financial covenants required by our debt agreements; - our ability to negotiate extensions of our credit agreements and to obtain additional debt or equity financing when needed; - the impact that the restatement of our previously issued financial statements could have on our business reputation and relations with our customers and suppliers; - the cyclical nature of the markets we operate in; - increase in interest rates: - our increasingly international operations expose us to additional risks and challenges associated with conducting business internationally; - difficulties in implementing new systems, integrating acquired businesses, managing anticipated growth, and responding to technological change; - our customers' diminished liquidity and credit availability; - the performance of our competitors; - shortages in supplies and raw materials or the increase in costs of materials; - potential losses under residual value guarantees; - product liability claims, intellectual property claims, and other liabilities; - the volatility of our stock price; - future sales of our common stock;
+- a substantial deterioration in economic conditions, especially in the United States and/or Europe; - the impact of COVID-19 and related economic conditions, including the Company's assessment of the vulnerability of our customers and vendors in relation to the economic disruptions associated with COVID-19; - government spending, fluctuations in the construction industry, and capital expenditures in the oil and gas industry; - our level of indebtedness and our ability to meet financial covenants required by our debt agreements; - our ability to negotiate extensions of our credit agreements and to obtain additional debt or equity financing when needed; - the impact that the restatement of our previously issued financial statements could have on our business reputation and relations with our customers and suppliers; - the cyclical nature of the markets we operate in; - an increase in interest rates; - our increasingly international operations expose us to additional risks and challenges associated with conducting business internationally; - difficulties in implementing new systems, integrating acquired businesses, managing anticipated growth, and responding to technological change; - our customers' diminished liquidity and credit availability; - the performance of our competitors; - shortages in supplies and raw materials or the increase in costs of materials; - potential losses under residual value guarantees; - product liability claims, intellectual property claims, and other liabilities; - the volatility of our stock price; - future sales of our common stock;